 Among his career highlights are the title role in Le Nozze di Figaro at the Nice Opera; Le Grand Inquisiteur in Don Carlos at the Hamburg Staatsoper, Alidoro in La Cenerentola at the Théâtre des Champs-Elysées and Opéra de Lausanne conducted by Stefano Ranzani and staged by Adriano Sinivia; Plutone in Rossi’s Orfeo at the Opéra de Nancy with Raphaël Pichon and Jetske Mijnssen; Podestà in La Gazza ladra at the Frankfurt Staatsoper; Mustafa in L’Italiana in Algeri at the Versailles Royal Opera and Beaune Festival; Basilio in Il Barbiere di Siviglia under the baton of Jérémie Rhorer, also in Beaune.

 Recent and forthcoming engagements include the Handel works Aci, Galatea e Polifemo (Aci) at the Bucharest George Enescu Festival and London Wigmore Hall, La Resurrezione (Lucifero) with Vacáv Luks in Prague and Dresden, Serse (Ariodate) conducted by David Bates at the Rouen Opera and Paris Théâtre des Champs-Elysées.
-He appears as Jacquino in the world premiere of Leonora by Ferdinando Paër under Alessandro De Marchi in Schwetzingen, Innsbruck and Bonn.
+He appears as Jacquino in Leonora by Ferdinando Paër under Alessandro De Marchi in Schwetzingen, Innsbruck and Bonn.